 Hi, I'm Joel Christiansen.
-I mostly represent plaintiffs (i.e., employees) who need advice and representation in work-related legal matters.
+I represent employees who need advice and representation in work-related legal matters.
 I also represent some small employers, usually ones facing unfounded employment claims that are looking for alternatives to large law firm representation.
+I keep my practice at a low volume so I can give sufficient time and attention to my clients.
+Accordingly, most of my work consists of either: (a) limited scope project work and consultations, or (b) substantial litigation matters.
 I accept cases all over Oregon and I especially love traveling to work in the rural and frontier areas of our state where access to legal specialists is limited.

 If it has to do with the laws that apply to work and workplaces, I probably have some experience with it.
-My main practice areas include: (1) employment contracts, policies, and handbooks, (2) employee wage issues, (3) wrongful termination disputes, (4) whistleblowing matters, (5) medical leave, disabilities, and other leave statutes, (6) competitive restrictions (e.g., noncompetes, NDAs, trade secrets, etc.), and (7) employee safety.
+My main practice areas include: (1) employment contracts, (2) employee wage issues, (3) wrongful termination disputes, (4) whistleblowing matters, (5) leave and disability law, (6) competitive restrictions (e.g., noncompetes, NDAs, trade secrets, etc.), and (7) employee safety.

 I have been in private practice for just under ten years.
 I've worked independently and with partners, colleagues, and friends.
 I respect and rely upon my clients' expertise and experience in their fields because in most cases they will know more about the intricacies of their work than I ever will.
-I've never been a big law firm kind of guy and I enjoy being able to assemble teams on a case-by-case basis.
-Working this way saves my clients lots of money and results in better outcomes.
+I've never been a big law firm guy and I enjoy being able to assemble teams on a case-by-case basis.

-Earlier in my career, I learned some valuable life and career lessons working as an associate attorney at a high volume plaintiff-side employment law firm.
+Earlier in my career, I learned some valuable lessons working as an associate attorney at a high volume plaintiff-side employment law firm.
 During law school, I was a law clerk at a class action firm called Nicholas & Butler that handled the trial court and 9th Circuit appellate litigation in a case that became known as AT&T v.
 Concepcion.
-I worked on product origin fraud cases (e.g., foreign-made consumer products sold as “Made in the U.S.A.” and foreign grown produce sold as “CA Grown”).
+I worked on product origin fraud cases (e.g., foreign-made consumer products sold as “Made in the U.S.A.”).
 One of our most interesting cases involved a class action lawsuit against a large manufacturer that was selling Chinese-made power tools in boxes with a graphic of a bald eagle holding an American flag with "Made in the U.S.A." prominently displayed below the flag.
 After significant litigation, the case settled for several million dollars.

 Before law school, I was a staffer and later Director of the Milwaukee Bar Association‘s Lawyer Referral and Information Service (LRIS).
-That job taught me the importance of access to the justice system and the extent of diversity among those who most need the justice system.
-I also worked very briefly as a conflicts of interest analyst at Foley & Lardner, LLP where I learned that I have no interest in working in stuffy law firms.
+That job taught me the importance of access to the justice system.
+I also worked very briefly as a conflicts of interest analyst at Foley & Lardner, LLP where I learned that I had no interest in working in a large law firm.

-I grew up in West Bend, Wisconsin - a small working class town.
+I grew up in West Bend, Wisconsin - a small, working class town.
 You may have heard of the West Bend Company, which manufactured popcorn makers, can openers, and other small appliances until they moved overseas.
-My dad was a draftsman raised on Long Island, NY and my mom is a teacher in the school district where I grew up.
+My dad was a draftsman raised on Long Island, NY and my mom is a teacher in the school district where I received my K-12 education.
 I worked from age 14 through 18 as a bus boy, dishwasher, and line cook at a Greek diner.